-- You do not specify a response file - You specify an incorrect or incomplete response file - Oracle Universal Installer encounters an error, such as insufficient disk space
+- You do not specify a response file. - You specify an incorrect or incomplete response file. - Oracle Universal Installer encounters an error, such as insufficient disk space.

-Oracle Universal Installer or configuration assistant validates the response file at run time.
-If the validation fails, the silent-mode installation or configuration process ends.
+Oracle Universal Installer or a configuration assistant validates the response file at run time.
+If the validation fails, then the noninteractive installation or configuration process ends.
 Oracle Universal Installer treats values for parameters that are of the wrong context, format, or type as if no value was specified in the file.